poets-ai/elegy/docs/low-level-api/pred_step.md

 # pred_step
 This method is tasked with taking the input data and calculatin the predictions.
-Implementing this
+Implementing this lets you

 #### Example